-All documents prepared and furnished to the Town in the preparation of the Plan shall become the property of the Town.

-Consultant shall carry a minimum \$1 million general and automotive liability insurance for the duration of the agreement.
-The general liability policy shall name the Town as an additional insured on a primary, non-contributory basis.
+- All documents prepared and furnished to the Town in the preparation of the Plan shall become the property of the Town. - Consultant shall carry a minimum \$1 million general and automotive liability insurance for the duration of the agreement.

 7.0 Award of Work